nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/mapping-validation-recommendation.md

 This issue is associated with the charter epic #7.

-# What mapping creation aspect(s) does this issue address?
+# What mapping validation aspect(s) does this issue address?
 [please provide further resources whenever possible]

 # What further steps are needed to be taken or discussed by/in our WG regarding this issue?